toreanderson/toreanderson.github.io/_posts/2015-10-08-cisco-ucs-multi-queue-nics-and-rss.markdown

 VIC
 1240](http://www.cisco.com/c/en/us/products/interfaces-modules/ucs-virtual-interface-card-1240/index.html),
-***is*** a multi-queue NIC - but this functionality is for some unfathomable reason is disabled by the default ethernet adapter policy:
+***is*** a multi-queue NIC - but this functionality is for some unfathomable reason disabled by the default ethernet adapter policy:

 ````
 ucs1-osl3-B# scope org